myeongjae-kim/return-fetch/README.md

 In implementing the `fetch` interceptors, I considered the following points:

 1. **Minimalistic.** I decided to only implement the following additional functions and not others:
     1. Implementing request and response interceptors
     2. Specifying a baseUrl
     3. Setting a default header
 2. **No peer dependencies**.
 I decided not to use any other libraries.
-This is because I would like to keep the library as light as possible, and running any execution environments which have `fetch` (e.g. Node.js, Web Browsers, React Native, Web Workers).
+I would like to keep the library as light as possible and running on any execution environments which have `fetch` (e.g. Node.js, Web Browsers, React Native, Web Workers).
 3. It should be **easy to add interceptors** because `return-fetch` will provide minimal functionality.
 Users should be able to extend fetch as they wish.
-4. The code to add interceptors should be reusable and able to maintain the **Single Responsibility Principle (SRP)**, and it should be possible to combine interceptors that adhere to the SRP.
+4. Codes to add interceptors should be reusable and able to maintain the **Single Responsibility Principle (SRP)**, and it should be possible to combine interceptors that adhere to the SRP.
 5. **Liskov Substitution Principle (LSP)** should be maintained.
-The `fetch` function should be able to be used as a `fetch` function without any problems.
+The `fetch` function created by `return-fetch` should be able to replace the standard `fetch` function anywhere without any problems.

 ### Good Things